Federal Direct Loans

-Students enrolled in eligible certificate, diploma or associate degree programs may apply for a Student Loan.
-Students who desire to apply for Federal Direct Loans to attend Orangeburg -Calhoun Technical College must have a completed Free Application for Federal Student Aid (FAFSA) on file at the college prior to securing a Federal Direct Loan application.
+Students enrolled in eligible certificate, diploma or associate degree programs may apply for a student loan.
+Students who desire to apply for Direct Loans to attend Orangeburg-Calhoun Technical College must have a completed Free Application for Federal Student Aid (FAFSA) on file at the college prior to securing a Federal Direct Loan application.

-Loans are “debt” and students have a financial obligation to repay debt.
+Loans are debt, and students have a financial obligation to repay debt.
 Students are responsible for repaying loans.
-A completed FAFSA, OCtech Loan Application, Direct Loan Master Promissory Note (MPN), and loan entrance counselingare required before a loan request can be reviewed.
-Students must be enrolled in at least six credit hours at the time of loan disbursement to be eligible for a Direct Student Loan.
+A completed FAFSA, OCtech Loan Application, Direct Loan Master Promissory Note (MPN) and loan entrance counseling are required before a loan request can be reviewed.
+Students must be enrolled in at least 6 credit hours at the time of loan disbursement to be eligible for a Direct Loan.

-There are two types of Direct Loans: Subsidized and Unsubsidized.
+There are two types of Federal Direct Loans: subsidized and unsubsidized.

 Parent PLUS Loans (for dependent students only)

-The student is responsible for any OCtech late payment fees and other college expenses incurred before actual funds are applied to the student account.
+Important: Students are responsible for any OCtech late payment fees and other college expenses incurred before actual funds are applied to the student account.
 If approved for a loan, the lender will deduct a processing fee from the loan before disbursing the remaining funds to the student.
 Students should allow 3 to 4 weeks for loan application processing.
-Students should apply early in the year (no later than May for fall term, October for spring term and March for summer term) or be prepared to use other personal financial resources for school related expenses until approved loan funds arrive at the college for disbursement.
-Once the college receives the funds, the college must verify that the student is still enrolled at least half time (6 credit hours) and eligible to receive the funds before they are disbursed to the student.
+Students should apply early in the year (no later than May for fall term, October for spring term and March for summer term) or be prepared to use other personal financial resources for school-related expenses until approved loan funds arrive at the college for disbursement.
+Once the college receives the funds, the college must verify that the student is still enrolled at least 6 credit hours and eligible to receive the funds before they are disbursed to the student.
 Students with a loan default cleared by NSLDS will be required to complete one term of enrollment at OCtech with Satisfactory Academic Progress prior to approval for another student loan.
 Students may access the OCtech Loan Application, Direct Loan MPN and required entrance/exit counseling from the OCtech website.